phytec/partup/doc/layout-config-reference.rst

    Offset of the written output data.
 This keyword is optional.

 ``input`` (mapping)
    An input mapping.
 See :ref:`input-files`.
-This keyword is optional.

 .. _input-files: